DevExpress-Examples/mvc-dashboard-customize-data-store-schema-for-sql-data-sources/Readme.md

 * [Global.asax.cs](./CS/MvcDashboard_CustomSchemaProvider/Global.asax.cs) (VB: [Global.asax.vb](./VB/MvcDashboard_CustomSchemaProvider/Global.asax.vb))
 * [Index.cshtml](./CS/MvcDashboard_CustomSchemaProvider/Views/Home/Index.cshtml)
 <!-- default file list end -->
-# Dashboard for MVC - How to customize a data store schema for SQL data sources

-This example demonstrates how to customize a data store schema for a dashboard data source that uses a connection to the Northwind database.

 In this example, the [IDBSchemaProviderEx](https://docs.devexpress.com/CoreLibraries/DevExpress.DataAccess.Sql.IDBSchemaProviderEx) interface is implemented by a class that defines a custom data store schema containing two related tables.